-Figure 7: Source production forecasts get more erroneous with increasing forecasting period.
+Fig. 7.
+Source production forecasts get more erroneous with increasing forecasting period.

 Fig. 6 shows that the CDF plots for CarbonCast become better than that of an equation-based approach from day two onwards.
 The 90th percentile MAPE of CarbonCast becomes better by 18.39% (resp.
 15.83%), 23.47% (resp.
 22.54%), and 25.57% (resp.
 21.64%) with direct (resp. lifecycle) emission factors on average across the regions when forecasting days 2, 3 and 4, respectively.
 In this paper, we only show the CDF plots for California considering direct emission factors, but this effect is visible for other regions as well as lifecycle emission factors.
-In general, we see that CarbonCast performs on par or better as the forecasting period increases.
-Thus, we conclude that our hierarchical design is more suitable for multi-day forecasts due to the ability to re-weight the input features.
+Ideally, CarbonCast should be able to learn optimal weights and match the performance of the equation-based approach even on day one.
+However, any neural-network model has intrinsic errors while learning, and due to this, CarbonCast performance is slightly worse than the equation-based approach.
+This is evident from Fig. 12.
+Even with perfect source production forecasts, CarbonCast forecasts still have errors, whereas the equation-based approach would give perfect forecasts in this case.

-Figure 8: CarbonCast is resilient to noise in the input, in contrast to equation based approaches.
+Fig. 8.
+CarbonCast is resilient to noise in the input, in contrast to equation based approaches.